SECURITY Refer to Components > Components in Permissions.

-You can also remove sites from the list by clicking the Remove icon to remove a specific site or Remove All to remove all sites.
+You can also remove sites from the list by clicking the delete icon to remove a specific site or Remove all to remove all sites.

 NOTE In order to select this option, your security level must allow you access to all sites in the account.
-Refer to Security Level Details - Device Visibility in the legacy UI and Device visibility in the New UI.
+Refer to Device visibility.

 Select Add Variable to add a variable for this component.
 For more information about variables, refer to Input variables.

 NOTE While you can define output variables in the legacy UI, they are not displayed or supported in the New UI.
 If a monitor component containing output variables is edited in the New UI, the output variables will be deleted from the component, which will not affect functionality.
 A component monitor that meets StdOut requirements will return data without requiring additional configuration via output variables.

 NOTE The contents of uploaded files are not verified by Datto RMM.